There's Gonna Be a Showdown

 There's Gonna Be a Showdown is a 1969 album by American funk band Archie Bell & the Drells, released by the record label Atlantic.

+Background

 It was their last album released on Atlantic, and preceded a six-year gap before the recording of its follow-up, Dance Your Troubles Away, which appeared on producers Kenny Gamble and Leon Huff's own label, Philadelphia International.

+Chart performance

+The album peaked at No. 163 on the Billboard Top LPs, during a three-week run on the chart.